Home » Technical Analysis

 side

 Also, price action never develops in a continuous, uninterrupted line.
 At times, there are small countertrend moves within a larger trend that make the underlying trend difficult to identify.
-We should also note that trends can be of different lengths – or, short-term trends are actually part of long-term trends.
+We should also note that trends can be of different lengths.
+In other words, short-term trends form part of long-term trends.
 From the perspective of a technical analyst, the trend represents a directional price movement that remains in place long enough to be identified and to be taken advantage of.

 Some technicians will usually smooth out short-term trends within a trend of interest by using moving averages.
 This way they can identify longer-term trends.